 Check the latest opinion polls trends with the poll tracker, which measures general election voting intention.

 Note on margin of error: Polling companies generally claim that 95% of the time, a poll of 1,000 people will be accurate within a margin of error of +/-3 percentage points.
 This means that a figure in the poll could be up to three percentage points higher or lower than that shown.
+For parties with smaller percentages, the margins of error are correspondingly smaller.

 Election 2017 updates from senior elections and political analyst Peter Barnes